yagam11/animation-demo1/README.md

 # animation-demo1
-a sunset animation by john during summer 2022
+a (stupid) sunrise/sunset animation by john during summer 2022